 As you probably know, there are a few famous sights around Yosemite National Park that you’ll want to check out.
 Yosemite Valley is home to El Capitan, Half Dome, and Bridalveil Fall.
 Let’s discuss what each of these famous sights have to offer.

 El Capitan is the sheer rock face that inspired the documentary Free Solo, which won an Academy Award.
+Not a place for beginning rock climbing — start in a tamer area.

 Half Dome is another famous rock formation in Yosemite Valley, just northwest of Curry Village.
 It’s known for its massive, imposing face and rounded top.
 If you’re feeling adventurous, you can hike up to the top.
 It’s a 17-mile round trip hike that is definitely not for the faint of heart, but the views from the top are breathtaking.